What a Phase 1 Deliverable Actually Looks Like: 30 Pages, 50 Citations, Zero Assumptions

 The PPTX uses native PowerPoint charts (editable by the client), branded visual elements, and a consistent design language.
 It is not a PDF export of the written report — it is a purpose-built presentation that communicates the key findings visually.

-2–4 Page McKinsey "In Brief" Executive Summary
+2–4 Page Executive "In Brief" Summary

 This document is designed to be forwarded — to a board member, an investor, or a co-founder who needs the conclusions without the supporting analysis.